 A lot of travelers have also tried Couchsurfing – a hospitality and social networking service that members can use to arrange homestays, and offer lodging or hospitality.
 The platform is a gift economy; hosts are not allowed to charge.
 Staying with members of the same sex is usually a safer option, however, especially for women.

-If family isn’t anywhere nearby, consider going on a volunteer program that includes free housing or a host family such as Workaway or your nearest university AIESEC chapter.
+If family isn’t anywhere nearby, consider going on a volunteer program that includes free housing or a host family such as Workaway, HelpX, WWOOF, or your nearest university AIESEC chapter.
 Good company and some savings?
 Yes, please!

-Traveling cheap isn’t easy, but nothing good ever is, but the reward of practicing these commandments will surely pay off!
+Traveling cheap isn’t easy (nothing good ever is), but the reward of practicing these commandments will surely pay off!
 Ready to budget the hell out of your next trip?
 Let us know what other cheap travel tips and tricks you’ve got up your sleeve by commenting below!